sarn1/example-cybersource-csharp-api-rest/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 You will need to have your merchant Id, secret key, and key Id all ready.
+Please put the [sample JSON file](rest-sample/json.txt) in your project's bin directory.

 <!-- USAGE EXAMPLES -->
 ## Usage